 - Links & attachments.
 Embedded links or referenced files outside the indexed scope won’t be followed unless those targets are also linked and indexed.

 - Versioning & staleness.
-Updated files are not retroactively reflected until re‑indexed; deleted files may persist in caches until the next scheduled sync.
+Updated files are not retroactively reflected until re‑synced; deleted files may persist in caches until the next scheduled sync.

-What this means for you: Prefer original, text‑native sources; run OCR on scans; export crucial tables to CSV; keep a light, flat folder structure for content you expect to query often.
+What this means for you: Prefer original, text‑native sources; run OCR on scans; run Image Recognition on pictures.

 - Conflicting sources.
 When two documents disagree, the LLM may blend or hedge.
 Ask for direct quotes with file and page to anchor answers.